-The Prince William County CPMT shall assume responsibility for the provision of State Pool funded services to the youth/family on the thirty-first day after their legal residence has been established in Prince William County, or the referral from the sending locality is complete, whichever is later.
+The Prince William County CPMT shall assume responsibility for the provision of State Pool funded non-special education services to the youth/family on the thirty-first day after their legal residence has been established in Prince William County, or the referral from the sending locality is complete, whichever is later.
+For case transfers that are for special education services as determined by a student's IEP, Prince William County CPMT will be responsible for the provision of those services effective the date the youth is legally a resident of Prince William County.
+Documentation in the case transfer should verify the legal residence change.

 Any instances that result in a question about legal residence shall be referred to the Prince William County CPMT's legal counsel for residency determination.
 In the event residency is unable to be verified in Prince William County, the CPMT will not accept the transfer and will notify the sending locality of the denial of acceptance.
 Upon confirmation of a complete referral in accordance with state CSA regulations, the CSA Office will assign the case to the appropriate child-serving agency and ensure the case is reviewed by a FAPT within 30 calendar days.